10/27/2023

 Mattias Hankeberg

-We are at the level now where we have some big projects that cost a lot of money.
-Of course, car seats is such a project where we are launching next year.
-So we will remain at a high level also next year in terms of absolute terms.
-But we don't see an increase from this level in money.
-We see a need to, we will complete the big project that we have going on.
-So we will continue to be at the high level.
-For 2024 specifically,
+Yeah, we are at the level now where we have some big projects that cost a lot of money.
+Of course, Car Seats is such a project where we are launching next year, so we will remain at a high level also next year in terms of absolute terms.
+But we don't see an increase from this we see a need to we will complete the big project that we have going on we will continue to be at the high level like that for 2024 specifically your question thank you so much thank you our next question is a follow-up from daniel schmidt from danske bank daniel please go ahead your line is open

 speaker